gavinmatt/main/src/content/blog/letsgoshedding.md

 Let me tell you about shed anchoring.
 Despite being one of the most common DIY tasks I think someone can do, the amount of information out there about how to actually position and anchor your shed ranges the gambit of useful to useless.
 Even for a relatively small shed (we’re not parking cars), opinions range from “set it on gravel” to “support each joist with cement columns at every corner.”
 I’ll admit - I agonized over stability for weeks and still got it wrong as you’ll see later.

 Next up, cement.
-We went with 8” sonotubes, placing 6 total - 3 in parallel along the longest supports.
+We went with 8” sonotubes, placing 6 total - 3 in parallel along the longest supports...failing to reinforce the corners.
+Oh well.

 We dug each to at least 2ft where possible, trying to avoid frost heave.
 Maybe 24” in the back.
-Just rent an auger - they seem useful, but the $40 to rent saves an auger-sized space in your garage.
+Just rent an auger - you may think you'll use it again, but you won't.
+THe $40 to rent saves an auger-sized space in your garage.
 We had a clean pour, added rebar down the middle, and let it cure for 3 days.

 <img src="/images/shed/shed_anchors.png">